Maintenance-contractor-carrying-out-work

 These regimes can then be safely shared with Service Providers who are bidding for the contract via a secure sharing link.
 Here’s how it works:

-5. Review quotes and choose your preferred supplier
+5. Review quotes and choose your preferred supplier.

-8. You will continue to have the original/master copy of your Maintenance Regime to keep an audit trail of works.
+7. You will continue to have the original/master copy of your Maintenance Regime to keep an audit trail of works.
 This also allows you to continue to review changes to statutory requirements against the maintenance you have specified, and where relevant to collaborate and discuss any changes to maintenance with your contractor.

 The Benefits Of Sharing Maintenance Regimes In Facilities-iQ For Tendering

-• Supports efficient collaboration and compliance, allowing you to share maintenance task instructions with authorised people and the latest version, compliant of SFG20
+• Supports efficient collaboration and compliance, allowing you to share maintenance task instructions with authorised people and the latest, compliant version of SFG20

 • Eliminates wasted time from the Service Provider recreating a regime that already exists